universal-model/universal-model-angular/docs/API.md

       subStateMap: { [key: string]: SubState }
     ): void

-makes view use sub-state(s) given in subStateMap and makes changes to given sub-state(s) to update the view.
+makes given Angular component instance to use sub-state(s) given in subStateMap and makes changes to given sub-state(s) to update the view.
 If you call only getState() and forget to call useState(), your view won't be reactive and does not update.

 ### Store::useSelectors